-Almost all the exterior changes for 2009 made the M-Class look lower and broader.
+Almost all the exterior changes in the most recent redesign made the M-Class look lower and broader.
 The grille was lower and the fog lights were farther apart, for example.
 The stainless-steel skid plates — front and rear — pulled the eye downward.
 One exception was the side mirrors, whose signal lights grew and spread, threatening to overtake the entire mirror enclosure.
-The headlamps gained a new shape, and the taillights incorporated smoked lenses.

 - Standard roof rails, optional crossbars

 - Dual exhaust outlets

 - Standard 19-inch wheels; 20- and 21-inch rims optional

 - Optional front and rear parking sensors

 The M-Class accommodates up to five occupants.
 The powered front seats include a driver-side four-way power lumbar adjustment.
 A 60/40-split rear seat creates a level load surface when folded.

 - Optional front and rear heated seats